AttNS: Attention-Inspired Numerical Solving For Limited Data Scenarios: Experiments

-In this section, we consider a high-dimensional linear system, namely the spring-mass system, and four forward numerical solvers (the details of these solvers can be found in Appendix \ref{appendix:details}).
+(1) \ul{\textbf{On different numerical solvers}}.
+In this section, we consider a high-dimensional linear system, namely the spring-mass system, and four forward numerical solvers (see Appendix for details).
 In a spring-mass system, there are $d$ masses and $d+1$ springs connecting in sequence, and they are placed horizontally with two ends connected to two fixed blocks.
 The corresponding ODE of this system is